MYSTERY OF THE DADESTAR FLAG’S SECRET: CHAPTER ONE

 I wondered for awhile why my dad didn’t tell me his final message right then, but now I know why.
 He knew I would need many messages as I grow up and for the rest of my life, but he wouldn’t be there to give them.
 He knew he needed to leave one that I would seek, that I would find at the right time.
 If I would have known how much I would miss his voice, I would have listened to him talk every chance I got.
 I went to Ghost Peak to hear my dad one last time.
 But I didn’t get to hear his voice.
 As usual, it wasn’t something he said, it was what he did.”

 It’s time for the next mystery challenge.
 We’ll head out to Cashes Dade and join Josiah, Casey, and the ghost strikers for the story about the fort at Ghost Peak which is now under siege.
 Josiah is looking for his dad’s final message to him.
 There is a secret power in this mountain that can be used to defend the fort against the aliens, making it too strong for them to destroy.
 The clues will be there.
 The four lines that Josiah’s dad told him about the mountain are the main clues.
 Is it a stone?
 Is it a jewel?
 Is it a mineral?
 Leave a comment below if you think you know the answer.
-A new chapter will be released right here every other Friday leading up to the next story in this series coming out this Memorial Day:
+Can you solve the mystery?

 The blue tinted crescent moon appeared momentarily.
 Sleek, arrow shaped dark clouds passed over.
 A blurry image appeared as a sharp, triangular blue alien craft appeared.
 It hovered silently between two tall, jagged peaks.
 The massively wide, five mile high mountain called Ghost Peak glowed soft blue in the silent night.